phaze-the-dumb/Phaze-Docs/beatsaber-modding/starting-coding.md

 If `extern/codegen/` folder doesn't exist, you probably didn't add codegen as a dependency.

-You can do so by running the qpm command: `qpm dependency add "codegen"`
+You can do so by running the qpm-rust command: `qpm-rust dependency add "codegen"`

 To do this you need to open up the file path `extern/codegen/include/GlobalNamespace` in here you can find a list of files that we can hook into (mostly)